byu-cce270/content/docs/unit3/03_pandas_part1/pandas1_read.md

 On the O'Reilly's website read Introducing Pandas Objects & Data Indexing and Selection: Chapters 13 & 14 in Python Data Science Handbook, 2nd Edition.
-</br>Here is a direct link to the readings: [Introducing Pandas Objects](https://learning.oreilly.com/library/view/python-data-science/9781098121211/ch13.html){:target="_blank"}.
+</br>Here is a direct link to the readings: [Introducing Pandas Objects](https://learning.oreilly.com/library/view/python-data-science/9781098121211/ch13.html) {:target="_blank"}.

 Remember that you will have to sign in to your free account that you created earlier.